-United States v.
-Sherman Mazur — Represented the lead defendant in a $30 million stock manipulation indictment.
-Obtained a full dismissal of all charges against Mazur and eight co-defendants prior to trial through motion to suppress wiretap evidence
+Represented the lead defendant in a $30 million stock manipulation indictment, obtaining a full dismissal of all charges prior to trial through motion to suppress wiretap evidence

-United States v.
-Mary Estelle Curran — Represented widow who pleaded guilty to concealing $43 million from IRS in offshore accounts.
-Co-authored sentencing memo that resulted in the United States District Judge imposing a sentence of five seconds of probation and chastising government for bringing the case
+Represented widow who pleaded guilty to concealing $43 million from IRS in offshore accounts, co-authoring sentencing memo that resulted in imposition of a sentence of “five seconds of probation” and chastising government for bringing the case

-United States v.
-Howard Berger — Represented businessman charged with multiple counts of tax fraud, obstructing an IRS audit and lying to IRS agents.
-A jury trial in federal court resulted in not-guilty verdicts on all counts after less than an hour of jury deliberations
+Represented investment banker charged with multiple counts of tax fraud involving millions of dollars, obstructing an IRS audit and lying to IRS agents, obtaining full acquittal after a jury trial in federal court resulted in not-guilty verdicts on all counts after less than an hour of jury deliberations

-Pellicano investigation — Represented individual attorney targeted for years by government in celebrity wire-tapping case, resulting in no criminal or civil charges being filed against attorney
+Represented attorney targeted for years by government in celebrity wire-tapping case, resulting in no criminal or civil charges being filed against attorney

 United States v.
 Wesley Snipes — Argued as part of government sentencing team where the district court sentenced Snipes to three years imprisonment on misdemeanor tax convictions